luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

 .. note::

    All non-modular OAK devices are calibrated before shipment.
 It is not required to (re-)calibrate any of these, but for PCBA-only models like OAK-D-CM4, OAK-D-CM3, OAK-D-PCBA it can be desirable to do so if the depth quality degrades from mounting the PCBA (into an enclosure).

-For the :ref:`Modular camera OAK devices <Modular Camera Designs>` it is necessary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.
+For the modular camera editions of DepthAI (`OAK-FFC-3P <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1090.html>`__ and `DepthAI RaspberryPi Hat <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1094.html>`__) it is necessary to do a stereo camera calibration after mounting the cameras in the baseline/configuration for your application.

-Below is a quick video showing the (re-) calibration of the :ref:`OAK-D`.
+Below is a quick video showing the (re-) calibration of the `OAK-D <https://docs.luxonis.com/projects/hardware/en/latest/pages/BW1098OAK.html>`__.

 In short, the calibration uses the intersections to determine the orientation and distance of the charuco board.
 So the greatest accuracy will be obtained by a clear print or display of the provided board image on a flat plane.